pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 }
 ```

-Note: Here is an exceptional case
+Note: For an exceptional case we have a little more work:

 - add custom scope + description
-- specify the 200
 - 404 is valid and will get picked up from ID param

 ---